 Galal Yafai completes journey from car factory worker to Olympic boxing gold

-The 28-year-old, who earned a living at the Land Rover factory in Solihull, beat Carlo Paalam of the Philippines to win the flyweight title in Tokyo.
+The 28-year-old, who earned a living at the Land Rover factory in Solihull, beat Carlo Paalam of the Philippines to win the flyweight title in Tokyo

 Galal Yafai was still working full-time at the Land Rover factory in Solihull when his older brother Kal controversially missed out on a place in the boxing squad for London 2012.